luisazmouz/AlphaScopeZero/readme.txt

 how to use git

-change directory into the folder (terrminal)
+change directory into the folder (terminal)

-Mac OS X: cd "drag folder path here"
+Mac OS X: cd "drag folder here, path will appear"

-Windows: cd c: "drag folder path here"
+Windows: cd c: "drag folder here, path will appear"